 In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820) - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement".
 This update modifies the fair value measurement disclosure requirements specifically related to Level 3 fair value measurements and transfers between levels.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update will be applied prospectively.
-The Partnership is currently evaluating the impact of the adoption of this update, but does not believe it will have a material impact on its financial position, results of operations or liquidity.
+The Partnership does not believe the adoption of this standard will have an impact on its financial position, results of operations or liquidity.